jhpyle/docassemble/_docs/scalability.md

 [Amazon S3] credentials.
 8. Create an Elastic Load Balancer in [EC2].
-9. Create a Service called `app-service` that uses the task definition `docassemble`.
+9. Create a Service called `app-service` that uses the task definition `docassemble-app`.
 Set the number of tasks to 1 and use the Elastic Load Balancer you just created.
 10. Set up the security groups on the Elastic Load Balancer and the VPC so that the instances within the VPC can send any traffic among